(Translate this site)

 So I was safe while I was there.

-Failing that, they tried luring me out to various ambush sites with phone calls relating to old business ventures I'd once engaged in.
+Failing that, they tried luring me out to various ambush sites, with phone calls relating to old business ventures I'd once engaged in.
 But I was pulling convoy duty these days, raking in some good dough, and so had no need of such extra income sources.
 I didn't think it too odd to get the calls, as occasionally such out-of-date proposals came my way normally.
 But I did find it unusual to get several in the same week.

-Thwarted in most other ways they were forced to simply keep an eye on me from a distance, and hope to mount a swarming attack on me if and when I left town for some reason.
+Thwarted in most other ways, they were forced to simply keep an eye on me from a distance, and hope to mount a swarming attack on me if and when I left town for some reason.
 So their chance came when I headed back to work at the end of my hiatus.

-The gang then bided their time until observers reported me leaving the house and then getting on the interstate.
-At that point the trigger was pulled for everyone involved.
+The gang then bided their time until observers reported me leaving the house, and then getting on the interstate.
+At that point, the trigger was pulled for everyone involved.

-Unfortunately for that bunch Shadowfast was at the ultimate peak of his powers then.
+Unfortunately for that bunch, Shadowfast was at the ultimate peak of his powers then.
 I'd spent much of my savings from my previous job to add a nitrous oxide system to his already formidable array of road war weapons, as well as made a few other changes for good measure.
-I may also have been in my best driving form personally.
+I may also have been in my best ever driving form personally.

 The tip of the iceberg